material-motion/material-motion/specifications/runtime/performer-composition.md

 # Performer composition specification

-Performers can emit transactions.
+Performers can emit plans.
 This is a type of composition.

 |           | Android   | Apple     |
 | --------- |:---------:|:---------:|